Easter Sunday feels like the official “Grand Opening” of spring, right?

 Accessorizing the Look

-The dress is the canvas, but the accessories are the frame!
+The dress is your canvas, but the accessories are what really pull the “Sunday Best” vision together!

-- Jewelry: Pearls are having a massive moment again.
+Pearls are having a massive moment again, and I am here for it.
 A simple pearl drop earring or a headband can elevate a basic dress instantly.

-- The Layer: Always have a “safety” layer.
-A cropped denim jacket or a tailored blazer can save you from a cold sanctuary.
+Always have a “safety” layer!
+Drafty sanctuaries are no joke.
+A cropped denim jacket or a tailored blazer can save you from the cold.

 So, those are my top Easter church outfit ideas for the season.